Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 [1]{ \textbf{#1}}

 \pgraph{New.} We believe that we have identified previously unreported bridge transactions involved in two new, unreported attacks on Anyswap.
 The first group of three transactions executed once Anyswap reopened after the attack but before Anyswap patched its smart contract (Anyswap transactions \#1--3 in Table~\ref{tab:xaction-hashes} in the appendix).
 These transactions were three days later and involved different deposit and withdrawal addresses than the July 10, 2021 attack (yet utilizing the same compromised key).
 The second group of 21 transactions on November 18, 2021, were all withdrawing on Avalanche.
-These transactions either referenced deposits that had already been redeemed months previously (Anyswap \#6 in Table~\ref{tab:xaction-hashes}) or referenced non-existing deposits (Anyswap \#7 in Table~\ref{tab:xaction-hashes}).
-Manually inspecting the smart contract used, the attackers were exploiting a bug in Anyswap's implementation (the access control code was commented out and thus ineffective) and one of the addresses was labeled as ``KyberSwap Exploiter''.
+These transactions either referenced deposits that had already been redeemed previously (Anyswap \#6 in Table~\ref{tab:xaction-hashes}) or referenced non-existing deposits (Anyswap \#7 in Table~\ref{tab:xaction-hashes}).
+Manually inspecting the smart contract used, the attackers were exploiting a bug in Anyswap's implementation (missing access control code) and one of the addresses was labeled as ``KyberSwap Exploiter''.
+These results also match those reported by Hu et al.~\cite{hu2024piecing}.

 \pgraph{Tests.} Two bridges had test transactions that violated the invariant.
 Chainswap had 15 transactions that withdrew tokens labeled as test tokens (e.g., tokens labelled as ``testtoken'' or ``startertoken'').
 Similarly, Qubit had 114 transactions that minted test tokens (e.g., ``xTST'') without backing deposits.
 While all these transactions did not have corresponding deposits, we surmise that they were likely benign given the tokens involved (tokens that have no real value).